averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 ### **2. The V3 Architectural Model: A Federation of Hexagons**

+(This section remains unchanged from the previous version.)

 V3 will be built as a **federation of collaborating, self-contained hexagons**, driven by **behavioral specifications**.
 This is an advanced application of the Ports and Adapters pattern where each domain of functionality is its own "micro-application."

 *   **The Hexagon (Application Core):** A module containing pure, isolated business logic written in pure JavaScript with JSDoc typing.
 It has no dependencies on external technologies (like the DOM, Web Workers, or a UI framework).